bitwalker/distillery/README.md

 end
 ```

-Just add as a mix dependency and use `mix release`.
+Just add as a mix dependency and use `mix distillery.release`.

 If you are new to releases or Distillery, please review the [documentation](https://hexdocs.pm/distillery),
 it is extensive and covers just about any question you may have!